 5) Work Together on a Project

 Whether Dad needs help fixing some things around the house, or you just want to try your hand at a household project (HGTV just makes building a birdhouse look so easy...), working together to create something new is a fantastic way to bond.
 Not only will it give you time to talk and enjoy each other’s company, but it’s also a test of patience for when the project gets difficult.
 This activity gives you a chance to step away from the TV and get back to creative problem solving and working with your hands, just like when you were a kid.

 Even if your children are younger, it’s still important to set the habit for intentional interactions that will form strong bonds between parent and child.
 The activities don’t need to be expensive or extravagant, but sometimes a small act, such as a one-on-one conversation or sharing an ice cream cone, can help your child feel special.

 6) Get Outdoors

-June is the perfect time of year to get outdoors because it's warm, but not too hot, to have an unpleasant outing.
-Turn off the electronics, slather on some sunscreen, and take the kids outside!
+June is the perfect time of year to get outdoors because it's warm but not too hot.
+Turn off the electronics, slather on some sunscreen, and take the kids outside.
 Whether you go swimming, on a hike, have a picnic, or play on the playground, it will be a blast to soak in some Vitamin D and get active.

 7) Attend a Sporting Event

-Either you’re both diehard soccer fans or you’ve both never been to a baseball game, take your kids to a sporting event!
+Whether you’re diehard soccer fans or you’ve never been to a baseball game, take your kids to a sporting event.
 You can probably find cheap tickets for a local team playing in your area.
 It’s all part of the experience to chant along with the cheerleaders, eat snacks from the concessions stands, and cheer for the winning team.
-Fair warning, your kiddos may have such a fun time that they will want to go back every week!
+Fair warning, your kiddos may have such a fun time that they will want to return every week!

 8) Play Games